mskf3000/Tutorials-and-Cheat-Sheets/Ubuntu - SMB Related Items.md

 ***

-*Ubuntu - SMB Related Items (c) by Jack Szwergold; written September 15, 2015.
+*Ubuntu - SMB Related Items (c) by Jack Szwergold; written on September 15, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*